Getty Images

 Networking services enhance multi-cloud network reliability by reducing configuration errors, adding redundancy and ensuring seamless connectivity across cloud environments.

 Most organizations now operate in multi-cloud and hybrid cloud environments.
 When cloud migration first emerged, organizations would often network their cloud resources in a hub-and-spoke style, connecting their on-premises environments from data center hubs to each cloud separately.
-All cloud traffic had to access resources from another cloud that ran through the data center hubs.
+All cloud traffic that had to access resources from another cloud ran through the data center hubs.

 For many organizations, however, using multiple clouds and interconnecting them has evolved to the point where the typical hub-and-spoke approach is no longer practical.
 Networks must now be able to interconnect between on-premises services and external cloud resources from multiple providers.
-The need to interconnect resources across multiple clouds and data centers has given way to multi-cloud networking services.
+The need to interconnect resources across multiple clouds and data centers has given rise to multi-cloud networking services.

 Drivers of multi-cloud networking